LyonSyonII/hunt-rs/README.md

                    Useful for pairing it with other commands like xargs

         --help     Print help information

+If the --first flag is set, the order in which the file will be searched is [current_dir, home_dir, root].
+If you're already in one of these directories, "current_dir" will be skipped.

+If the --hidden flag is **not** set, hidden files/directories will be skipped, as well as: /proc, /root, /boot, /dev, /lib, /lib64, /lost+found, /run, /sbin, /sys, /tmp, /var/tmp, /var/lib, /var/log, /var/db, /var/cache, /etc/pacman.d, /etc/sudoers.d and /etc/audit

 ### Args
     <NAME>  Name of the file/folder to search